openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - 0x0: 1-byte transfer
 - 0x1: 2-byte transfer
 - 0x2: 4-byte transfer

-When transmitting data to the uDMA Core, the uDMA SDIO pads bits [31:8] with 0x0.
-Conversely, during data reception from the uDMA Core, the uDMA SDIO discards bits [31:8], retaining only the lower 8 bits.

 uDMA SDIO uses the Tx channel interface to read the data from the interleaved (L2) memory via the uDMA Core.
 It transmits the read data to the external SDIO device. uDMA SDIO uses the Rx channel interface to store the data received from the external SDIO device to the interleaved (L2) memory.
 Refer to `uDMA subsystem <https://github.com/openhwgroup/core-v-mcu/blob/master/docs/doc-src/udma_subsystem.rst>`_ for more information about the Tx and Rx channel functionality of uDMA Core.